13 Suprise Hit Movies

 Let's take a look at some movies that are worth mentioning, renting, or streaming because they are sleeper hits.
-A "sleeper hit" is a surprise smash hit movie that the film industry didn't expect to be successful at the box office.
+A "sleeper hit" is a surprise smash hit movie that the film industry didn't expect to succeed at the box office.

 Best Movie You've Ever Seen

-Why would you want to see in a sleeper hit movie?
-The same reason you'd want to see a film that is the best movie you have ever seen.
+Why would you want to see a sleeper hit movie?
+The same reason you'd like to see a film is the best movie you have ever seen.
 We're not talking tentpole movies with large marketing schemes.
 These are movies made on a low budget without special effects.
 The story is believable, and the acting top-notch.
 Usually, the director is relatively new to the industry.
 Go down my list of sleeper hits, and discern whether or not they deserve the "sleeper hit" nod.

 When I heard about Happy Death Day and saw the trailer, I predicted that horror fans would flock to the movie theaters and see this movie because watching the trailer, it looks like a super entertaining but horrific movie, with a plot similar to Ground Hog Day.

 Apparently, the producers didn't expect the movie to be a real success, but it was, and now they are releasing a sequel, Happy Death Day 2U, with the same director and cast.

-Don't Breathe was never considered to be the best new horror movie and was projected to gross under $14 million.
+Don't Breathe was never considered the best new horror movie and was projected to gross under $14 million.
 The minuscule amount was fine with the producers because it cost $9 million to produce.
-Since the movie was a low-budget horror movie and grossed over $89 million in North America alone, it became a sleeper hit.
+It became a sleeper hit since the movie was a low-budget horror movie and grossed over $89 million in North America alone.
 In other markets around the world, it brought in $67.9 million – the end of the summer box office hit.

 Produced by Sam Raimi, known for directing the earlier Spider-Man movies starring Toby Maguire, the movie's director Fede Alvarez is now working on a sequel.